AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

            }
        };

-   Here, for CPU build, the AMREX_GPU_DEVICE has no effects whatsoever, whereas for GPU build, this marks the operator as a GPU device function.
+   Here, for the CPU build, the AMREX_GPU_DEVICE macro has no effect whatsoever, whereas for the GPU build, this marks the operator as a GPU device function.

 -  It is the user’s responsibility to have a consisent definition of